Welcome

 First-Year Fellow Schedule

 The fellowship begins with a popular four-week orientation program, followed by four-week modules.
 The first year is aimed at developing a strong fundamental in clinical inpatient nephrology.
-First year fellows will have eight inpatient experiences, rotating in each of the three core hospital services - general nephrology consults, kidney transplant service, and intensive care nephrology consults.
-The remainder of the year is comprised of two research modules, one month of night float and an ambulatory VA clinic module.
+First year fellows will have a set of core inpatient experiences, rotating in general nephrology consults, kidney transplant service, and intensive care nephrology consults.
+The remainder of the year is comprised of various experiences listed below.

 • Orientation (1 module).